msackey/stats220/index.md

 **Stats 220 - Data Technologies(Assignment 1)**

 The meme below was created to using R code.
 More specifically, the magick package available in the R library.

-The meme plays on the a current convention on the internet to compare the life cycle of a range of topics (often between 3 - 5 stages) and uses images to describe the state of the topic at a particular point.
+The meme plays on the  current meme convention of comparing the life cycle of an issue (often between 3 - 5 stages) and uses images to describe the state of the topic at a particular point.

+**On the nature of the meme**

-The current Russia-Ukraine crisis has had a huge effect on Chelsea Football Club in the English Preimer league due to its Russian ownership.
-As a current giant in the football world, the meme compares Chelsea before their Russian ownership and makes a prediction for the  clubs future due to sactions currently imposed by the British government on its the clubs Russian owner.
+The current Russia-Ukraine crisis has had a huge effect on Chelsea Football Club in the English Premier league due to its Russian ownership.
+As a current giant in the football world, the meme compares Chelsea FC before their Russian ownership and makes a prediction for the  clubs future due to sanctions currently imposed by the British government on its the clubs Russian owner.

-*Below is the meme and the R code used to create it*
+***Below is the meme and the R code used to create it.***

 ```r
 library(magick)